ct-clmsn/pyzmq-collectives/README.md

 In this example, Rank 0 maps to 127.0.0.1:5555 and Rank 1 maps to 127.0.0.1:5556.

-TcpBackend users may modify the behavior of the hearbeat implementation by changing the following environment
-variables:

-* PYZMQ_COLLECTIVES_LIVENESS
-* PYZMQ_COLLECTIVES_INTERVAL
-* PYZMQ_COLLECTIVES_INTERVAL_INIT

-PYZMQ_COLLECTIVES_LIVENESS - unsigned integer value defining
-how many times a heartbeat can be missed before failure is determined.

-PYZMQ_COLLECTIVES_INTERVAL - unsigned integer value defining
-how many milliseconds to wait before communicating a heartbeat.

-PYZMQ_COLLECTIVES_INTERVAL_INIT - unsigned integer value defining
-the inital number of milliseconds to wait before communicating a heartbeat.

 HPC batch scheduling systems like [Slurm](https://en.m.wikipedia.org/wiki/Slurm_Workload_Manager), [TORQUE](https://en.m.wikipedia.org/wiki/TORQUE), [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System),
 etc. provide mechanisms to automatically define these